Starias22/Starias22/README.md

 <!--- [Read More](https://starias22.github.io/big-data-news-recommender) -->

-### Development of a mobile application for employee presence management (Bachelor Degree Capstone Project)
+### Development of a mobile application for employee presence management (Bachelor's Degree Capstone Project)

 - **Period**: From May to August 2022